Analogue-to-Digital Converters (ADCs)

 Microcontroller ADCs

-Microcontroller ADCs usually have a 8-12bit resolutions (with some going up to 20-bit).
+Microcontroller ADCs usually have an 8–12 bit resolution (with some going up to 20-bit).
 A typical microcontroller has only one ADC unit, but offers an input multiplexor to be able to select an analogue input from a number of pins.
 The ADC is controlled via registers, usually with voltage reference selectable from an external pin or an internal reference.
 Voltage dividers can be used to scale a larger voltage into the range acceptable to the microcontroller.
-Since the input to the ADC is usually of a very high impedance, the voltage at the ADC pin will the related to the ratio of the resistances in the resistor divider.
+Since the input to the ADC is usually of a very high impedance, the voltage at the ADC pin will be related to the ratio of the resistances in the resistor divider.
 A pull-down resistor is usually connected to an ADC input to prevent it from floating (and giving erroneous results when nothing is connected).

 Accuracy And Resolution

-The resolution of an ADC normally depends on the number of bit’s it supports.
+The resolution of an ADC normally depends on the number of bits it supports.
 ADCs typically support a bit resolution of 8 to 24 bits, with the resolution error usually limited to the last bit.
 The accuracy can normally be increased by increasing the sample time, which lengthens the amount of time the input capacitor has to stabilize and allows the ADC to complete finer adjustments.
 Accuracy can also be increased by taking multiple samples and averaging them.
-A good way to do this with a microcontroller is to take a number that is equal to a power of 2n (i.e. 2, 4, 8, 16, …), and then to save computational time the result can be bit shifted right n times instead of using the divide function (essentially doing the same thing).
+A good way to do this with a microcontroller is to take a number of samples equal to a power of two, (i.e. 2, 4, 8, 16, …), and then to save computational time the result can be bit shifted right times instead of using the divide function (essentially doing the same thing).

 Measuring Techniques

-There are many ways to convert a analogue signal into a digital one.
+There are many ways to convert an analogue signal into a digital one.
 The two most popular ADC methodologies are successive approximation register (SAR) and Delta-Sigma.
-SAR ADCs are usually faster but have a lower resolution (typically 8 to 12-bit) while Delta Sigma’s are slower but offer greater accuracy (typically up to 20-bit).
-SAR ADCs typically have a sampling rate of 100kHz-1MHz while Sigma-Delta ADCs have a sampling rate of 1-20Hz.
+SAR ADCs are usually faster but have a lower resolution (typically 8 to 12-bit) while Delta-Sigma ADCs are slower but offer greater accuracy (typically up to 20-bit).
+SAR ADCs typically have a sampling rate of 100kHz-1MHz while Delta-Sigma ADCs have a sampling rate of 1-20Hz.

 Delta-Sigma ADCs also take longer to switch between input signals (if measuring multiple signals with just one ADC) because they incorporate a filter which needs to be reset and stabilised before the measurements become accurate (essentially the filter’s response time).